-How does Weather Affect Headache and Migraine?
+How does Weather Affect Migraine?

 minutes

-How does Weather Affect Headache and Migraine?
+How does Weather Affect Migraine?

 Many people assume that weather can’t possibly be a factor in their migraine attacks.
 Most migraine triggers are more internal factors - hormones, food or even stress - which make them seem more “believable”.
 Weather is not a trigger for everyone, but it can be a major trigger for many people with migraine.